aliahizz/aliahizz/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

---
-<h3 align="center"> Preferred to be called Aliah Izz and I'm a digital explorer navigating the vast world of code.</h3>
+-- Preferred to be called Aliah Izz and I'm a digital explorer navigating the vast world of code.</h3>

 - ⚡ Fun fact **I love writing and reading novels!**